 I sat back down on the chair, consuming a then-cold, untouched piece of scone.
 Its texture was perfectly soft.
 The butter taste was quite prominent and blended nicely with the jam filling.

 A minute or two of silence passed before I heard gagging from across the table.
-It was Cleopatra, who vomited the contents of her stomach.
+It was Cleopatra, who had vomited the contents of her stomach.
 What a way to ruin my appetite.

 I took a last bite, nonetheless, which unexpectedly became my point of realization.
-I said out loud, “THE SCONE HAS DAIRY!”.
+I said out loud, “The scone has dairy!”.

 Between my experience working with a nutritionist, and extensive research in lactose digestion, I understood Cleopatra’s poor ability to digest lactose in dairy, a key ingredient in the buttery scone.
-The absence of lactase in her system meant she had to expel the food, leaving a mess in my recently mopped floors.
+The absence of lactase in her system meant she had to expel the food, leaving a mess on my recently mopped floors.

 Her round, yellow eyes glared as she looked at me with a stare that spoke of guilt.
 As punishment, she was locked in her cage the rest of the night, away from her friends—now proven innocent.